Zeit-Geist/curvefit-rtd/README.md

 In progress!!!!!!!!!!!!
 No code inside

+Disclaimer
+This software is provided "as is", without warranty of any kind.
+The author assumes no liability for errors or any damages resulting from the use of this software.

 Callendar-Van Dusen Coefficients Calculator
 This repository contains a Python program designed to calculate the coefficients of a calibrated Pt100 temperature sensor using the Callendar-Van Dusen equation.
 The program accepts at least three temperature and resistance values as input and outputs the corresponding coefficients.